 City Tour stroller review – final thoughts

-The Baby Jogger City Tour lightweight stroller is now firmly on our list of family travel essentials and I can’t wait to take it on our next adventure.
-Maybe next time we’ll get it on a plane?!
+The Baby Jogger City Tour lightweight stroller is now firmly on our list of family travel essentials for babies and toddlers.

 Baby Jogger City Tour features we loved